TurnbullCourses/cs345-project01-vz-mikolaj-iyayi-project01/README.md

 Work Breakdown

 VZ:-
-Implemented constructor, deposit, and withdraw
-Worked on Bank Customer
-Added IsEMailValid, edidted tests for Bank Account, added transfer method.
-Created calcInterest method & Tests
-Made admin & VZbranch
-Worked on the admin sequence digram & state diagram.
+Implemented constructor, deposit, and withdraw.
+Worked on Bank Customer and added IsEMailValid, edidted tests for Bank Account.
+Added transfer method, and created calcInterest method & Tests.
+Made and added code to 2 branches - admin & VZbranch.
+Also worked on the admin sequence digram & state diagram.

 Mikolaj:-